-t120DynamicPortCapability indicates that the endpoint can place a T.120 [32] call to a dynamic transport address instead of the standard well known port address as defined in ITU-T Rec.
-T.123 [33].
+t120DynamicPortCapability indicates that the endpoint can place an ITU-T T.120 [32] call to a dynamic transport address instead of the standard well known port address as defined in Rec.
+ITU-T T.123 [33].

 MultipointCapability: indicates a terminal's capabilities specific to multipoint.